badabing2005/PixelFlasher/README.md

 ## What's Next
 - Although this project can be build for other platforms, it is currently not possible as it makes some basic windows assumptions.
 This could easily be addressed, however I do not have a Mac to build and or test.
-- I'll eventually add Github Pipeline Actions to have the assets build automatically.

 ## Credits